Michel Roux: Career

 Roux's older brother Albert had already become a patissier (pastry chef), and Roux followed him into this field at the age of fourteen.
 He became an apprentice to Camille Loyal in Belleville, working seventy-hour weeks.
 Roux's tasks at the pâtisserie included making up to sixty galettes des rois over the course of three days for Epiphany.
 Albert found Roux further employment as his apprenticeship ended.
 As Albert was working at the British Embassy in Paris as a sous chef, Roux joined him there as the pastry chef for the Embassy.
 He moved on from there to become a chef in Philippe de Rothschild's service, while Albert moved to England to work there.

 Between 1960 and 1962, Roux served his French National Service.
 He was first stationed at the Palace of Versailles, but was later posted overseas in Béchar, Algeria.
 He was awarded the Médaille commémorative des opérations de sécurité et de maintien de l'ordre en Afrique du Nord.

 Roux nearly decided to give up cooking to become an opera singer, but instead followed Albert to London, despite not being able to speak English.
-He would later recall that people thought he was mad for travelling there in view of the fact that he considered the state of English cooking at the time to be horrific.
+He would later recall that people thought he was mad for travelling there as he considered the state of English cooking at the time to be horrific.

 In 1967 the brothers opened their first restaurant, Le Gavroche at Lower Sloane Street in London.
 The opening party was attended by celebrities such as Charlie Chaplin and Ava Gardner.
 For the following week, Chaplin was reportedly shuttled across London so he could eat there.
 In 1972 the brothers opened a second restaurant, the Waterside Inn, in Bray, Berkshire, and launched a catering business.